UK firms' pension deficit to rise after inflation verdict

-LONDON Top British firm's pension scheme liabilities will rise about 20 billion pounds after a decision not to alter how the country's oldest measure of inflation is calculated, consultant Mercer said.
+LONDON Jan 17 Top British firm's pension scheme liabilities will rise about 20 billion pounds ($32 billion) after a decision not to alter how the country's oldest measure of inflation is calculated, consultant Mercer said.

 Mercer said on Thursday the news had led to a rise in the cost of inflation swaps - the financial tools that are used to hedge pension risk.